samconnolly/DELightcurveSimulation/README.md

 # Emmanoulopoulos Lightcurve Simulation

-####Python version of Dimitris Emmanoulopoulos' light curve simulation algorithm.
+####Python version of the Emmanoulopoulos light curve simulation algorithm.
+### As according to Emmanoulopoulos et al 2013,
+## Monthly Notice of the Royal Astronomical Society, 433, 907

 ### Description: